FlussuferOrga/Botgart/src/achievements.md

 ### Vorreiter | Trailblazer
 Leite während eines Resets.
+Schalte dazu deine Lampe schon vor dem Reset an leite ab dann mindestens zwei Stunden.

 Tag up during a reset.
+For this to count, you need to tag up at before the reset takes place and lead for at least two hours from then.

 _Du bist die Ruhe vor dem Sturm._ _You are the calm before the storm._